mindsdb/mindsdb/mindsdb/integrations/handlers/symbl_handler/README.md

 sidebarTitle: Symbl
 ---

-This documentation describes the integration of MindsDB with [Symbl](https://symbl.ai/), a platform with with state-of-the-art and task specific LLMs, enables businesses to analyze multi-party conversations at scale.
+This documentation describes the integration of MindsDB with [Symbl](https://symbl.ai/), a platform with state-of-the-art and task-specific LLMs that enables businesses to analyze multi-party conversations at scale.
 This integration allows MindsDB to process conversation data and extract insights from it.

 ## Prerequisites